Updated: Saturday, July 18, 2020

 Onsite events are happening and will continue in a limited fashion, if weather is acceptable.

-At this time, we are modifying our Stargazing Nights event in the following ways:
+At this time, we are modifying our onsite events in the following ways:

 All visitors are expected to adhere to the following behavioral requirements and guidelines:

 We understand that these are significant changes and we share your frustrations.
 Though this is us working on a feasible plan to reopen in a manner that is accessible to all.
 We are frequently reading updates to Rhode Island regulations and how they apply to Frosty Drew.
 These updates are critical to our planning and will enable us to further ease on site restrictions.
 Additionally, the response we receive from our visitors and the general public will serve as an important indicator of where we stand and the direction we can take.
 We thank you for your understanding and for sticking with us through the global pandemic.